dapak2002/programming-languages-2022/assignment-1.md

 ## Critical Appraisal

 The Critical Appraisal is worth 5 points for each part.
 My expectation is that you use the critical appraisal to
-- be upfront about anything you didn't do, or any remaining bugs you know of;
+- be upfront about any requirements not implemented, or any remaining bugs you know of;
 - highlight what you learned doing this assignment;
 - describe salient points of particular interest to you.